-As ski season approaches, we’ve got a few more ski reviews to share.
+As ski season ramps, we’ve got a few ski reviews to share.
 First up is the Voile SuperCharger.
 It’s a carry-over ski from last season, but it would be crazy to leave the SuperCharger off our list of favorite backcountry powder skis.

-Voile launched the SuperCharger last season and Off-Piste chose it as one of it Editors’ Choice boards.
-Well, it’s no surprise that the ski held its own against a few new players for the 2018 season.
-The SuperCharger is unchanged for 2018, and we are glad to see it that way.
-Voile did not reinvent the wheel when they designed the SuperCharger, but they did tune and refine a ski that already performed well, the Voile Charger.
-Despite its name, the SuperCharger is actually a bit more forgiving and versatile in its performance than the name alone would lead you to believe.
-Measuring in at 106mm under foot, it fits our not-too-wide, not-too-narrow, do-it-all backcountry ski width.
+Voile launched the SuperCharger in 2017-18 and Off-Piste chose it as one of it Editors’ Choice boards.
+Well, it’s no surprise that the ski continues to hold its own against a wide range of backcountry skis.
+The SuperCharger is little changed since 2018-19, and we are glad to see it that way.
+The design matches a verstile shape with a modest weight build that stays confident and responsive through the full gamut of backcountry snow conditions.
+Despite its name, the SuperCharger is actually more forgiving and all-round than the terms super and charger might lead you to guess.

 Early Rise Tip and Flattish Tail